Skilled Worker visa Overview and Eligibility

 If you or a close family member in the UK are an EU, Icelandic, Liechtenstein, Norwegian or Swiss national and started living in Britain prior to 1 January 2021, you could be eligible for the EU Settlement Scheme.

 If you qualify for the scheme, you will not need a Skilled Worker visa to work in the UK.
-You have up until 30 June, 2021 to apply for the EU Settlement Scheme.
+The deadline to apply for the EU Settlement Scheme was 30 June, 2021.
+However, the time period is extended in certain circumstances.

 To live and work in the UK on or after 1 January, 2021 you will need to apply for a UK visa.